adiogale/CS474/ClassOperations.md

     - If methods from both classes have same name, method in class 2 will be overridden and class1 method will be used.
     - Constructor of both the classes will be called to initialize all the fields.
 If a field has same name, value of constructor of class1 will be used.
     - Extending from multiple classes is not allowed.
 Can only extend one class.
+    - Can extend an abstract class with another abstract class or an abstract class with a concrete class as well.
     ```
     // c2 extends c1.
     Extend("c2", "c1").eval